jwhance/ESP32-S3_Development_Motherboard/README.txt

 This has much of what was needed, especially the schematic.

 I'm using the Arduino toolchain for this board but it needs to be treated as a "Generic ESP32 S3" board since there is no board library for this specific board yet.
-I'm working on a demonstration application to try to show how to use all the various components on the board and that will show up here eventually.
+I'm working on a demonstration application to try to show how to use all the various components on the board and the start of that is in the Examples/LCD folder.

 If you happen across this repo and find or develop anything you think might be helpful to others, please create a PR.
 Thanks!